This post may contain affiliate links. Please read my disclosure.

 Preheat the oven to 400 degrees.
 Place a cast iron skillet in the oven to heat up while we prepare the remaining ingredients.

-If you don’t have a cast iron skillet, I HIGHLY recommend one.
+If you don't have a cast iron skillet, I HIGHLY recommend one.
 I love the cast iron products from Lodge.
 They are great quality and very reasonably priced.
-You can buy it on Amazon below (this is an affiliate link – if you buy through this link, I make a small commission to help with all these blog expenses that keep adding up!!):

 If you don't have a cast iron skillet and are not interested in buying one, I totally understand.
 A regular skillet will work fine, you will just need to transfer the pork chops to an oven proof dish once they are done searing.